github/explore/topics/nim/index.md

 url: https://nim-lang.org
 wikipedia_url: https://en.wikipedia.org/wiki/Nim_(programming_language)
 ---
+Nim is a general purpose systems programming that's designed to be efficient, expressive and elegant.
 The Nim compiler produces dependency-free binaries for most platforms as well as JavaScript for the web.